opennars/Metrics/README.md

 In your browser enter http://localhost:3000

 Import dashboard
-Dowhload the Pong dashboard json file from teh repository In Grafana navigate to 'import dashboard' and select 'upload .json file' and select the download .json file.
+Download the Pong dashboard .json file from the Github repository In Grafana navigate to 'import dashboard' and select 'upload .json file' then select the download .json file.
 Select the Pong dashboard on the Home page.
 ```
 ## Run
-Now run Open-NARS v3.0.2 LAB and select Pong application from launcher menu to start collecting metrics.
+Now run Open-NARS v3.0.2 LAB and select Pong application from the launcher menu to start collecting metrics.

 After a few seconds the sessionID and version fields (top left) will be populated and data will start to appear on the graphs.

+Each Pong session will generate a unique id and can be selected from teh sessionId drop down.
+Different Open-NARS versions can be compared by running the respective versions and selecting the relevant version number in the drop down.